datawire/sscid/README.md

 # Setup!

-1. Ensure the AWS CLI is installed: `pip install awscli` and that AWS credentials are installed for S3 upload.
+1. Ensure the AWS CLI is installed: `pip install awscli --ignore-installed six` and that AWS credentials are installed for S3 upload.
+See https://github.com/pypa/pip/issues/3165.
 2. Install the script somewhere

     ```bash